masdeseiscaracteres/ugarit/python/caching.md

 - Redis compatible
   - [pickleDB](https://pythonhosted.org/pickleDB/), Redis inspired file storage
   - [rlite](https://github.com/seppo0010/rlite-py), rlite is to Redis what SQLite is to SQL databases, in-memory or in-file storage
+- [unqlite-python](https://github.com/coleifer/unqlite-python): key-value store + JSON document collection store in the spirit of MongoDB.
+Supports both in-memory and on-disk storage.
+Queries on the JSON document collections are conducted in a [Jx9](https://unqlite.org/jx9.html) virtual machine.
+  - *Possible bug*: it doesn't free space when deleting entries.
+- [TinyDB](https://tinydb.readthedocs.io/en/latest/#): tiny document oriented database in the spirit of MongoDB.
+Supports both in-memory and on-disk storage but is easy to extend.
+  - *Warning*: doesn't support the jsonlines format.

 # Generic hashing
 - built-in `hash` function (only for the so-called [hashable](https://docs.python.org/3/glossary.html#term-hashable) objects)